Endometriosis Ultrasound

 When should I know the results of the test?

 You’ll likely hear from your provider a few days after your ultrasound.
-Allow time for your provider to receive and thoroughly review the radiologist’s report.
+Allow time for your provider to receive and review the radiologist’s report.

 Why would someone with endometriosis have a normal ultrasound?